meshery/meshery/CONTRIBUTING.md

 To contribute to this project, you must agree to the Developer Certificate of Origin (DCO) for each commit you make.
-The DCO is a simple statement that you, as a contributor, have the legal right to contribute.
+The DCO is a simple statement that you, as a contributor, have the legal right to make the contribution.

 See the [DCO](https://developercertificate.org) file for the full text of what you must agree to and how it works [here](https://github.com/probot/dco#how-it-works).